 Assistive animals in accommodation

 We can accommodate guide dogs and other assistance animals in the Frenchay Student Village and Wallscourt Park.
-This accommodation is first-come, first-served, so let us know your requirements as soon as possible.
+Let us know your requirements as soon as possible.
 We will require formal evidence from a doctor before we can process a request of this nature and your animal must be registered as a support animal.

 Fire safety and hearing and visual impairments

 We can include visual fire alarms and vibrating pad alarms for students who are D/deaf or hard of hearing – please just ask.

 We may be able to make other adaptations on an individual basis, for example if you have a visual impairment, or need a personal medication fridge/freezer (as long as we get enough notice these are needed).

 Need adaptations or a specific room type?

 Please let us know your requirements as early as possible and get your application for accommodation in early.
 We’ll contact you for more information to make sure we’re clear on your specific needs.

 If you require a Personal Assistant (PA), you can book an additional room within your accommodation.
 In order to guarantee availability, we will need a reasonable amount of notice for this requirement and additional charges will apply.

 After submitting your Accommodation Application, please complete a medical questionnaire to give us more detailed information to support your accommodation application – we may ask you to supply medical evidence to support your request.